 - Display odd or unexpected changes in mood.

-People snorting a substance like Vyvanse may have tools used to inhale the powder or discarded capsules around their space.
+People snorting a substance like Vyvanse may have tools used to inhale the powder or discarded capsules around their spaces.
 A powdery substance may be on their clothes, hands, or face from use.
-Additionally, someone addicted to Vyvanse may begin to experience the physical damage to the sinuses mentioned early.
+Additionally, someone addicted to Vyvanse may begin to experience physical damage to the sinuses.

 Someone wanting to end their use of Vyvanse will face a challenging situation.
-Ending use of stimulants is related to a period of withdrawal symptoms, sometimes called “the crash.”
-During the withdrawal period, the user may experience or show signs of 7:
+Ending use of stimulants is related to a period of stimulant withdrawal symptoms, sometimes called “the crash.”
+During the withdrawal period, the user may experience or show signs of:7

 - Extreme anxiety.